rgyani/microservice-patterns/README.md

 2. Transaction Outbox
 3. Transaction Log Tailing

-#####Event Sourcing
+##### Event Sourcing
-Event sourcing persists the state of a business entity such an Order or a Customer as a sequence of state-changing events.
+Event sourcing persists the state of a business entity such an Order or a Customer as a sequence of state-changing events.<br>
-Whenever the state of a business entity changes, a new event is appended to the list of events.
+Whenever the state of a business entity changes, a new event is appended to the list of events.<br>
-Since saving an event is a single operation, it is inherently atomic.
+Since saving an event is a single operation, it is inherently atomic. <br>
-The application reconstructs an entity’s current state by replaying the events.
+The application reconstructs an entity’s current state by replaying the events.<br>

-Event sourcing makes it possible to reliably publish events whenever state changes.
+Event sourcing makes it possible to reliably publish events whenever state changes.<br>
-Because it persists events rather than domain objects, it mostly avoids the object‑relational impedance mismatch problem.
+Because it persists events rather than domain objects, it mostly avoids the object‑relational impedance mismatch problem.<br>
 It provides a 100% reliable audit log of the changes made to a business entity by making it possible to implement temporal queries that determine the state of an entity at any point in time.

 However, now the query becomes a little more complex, with applications using CQRS for implementation queries.

 ##### Transaction Outbox
-A service that uses a relational database inserts messages/events into an outbox table (e.g. MESSAGE) as part of the local transaction.
+A service that uses a relational database inserts messages/events into an outbox table (e.g. MESSAGE) as part of the local transaction.<br>
-A service that uses a NoSQL database appends the messages/events to attribute of the record (e.g. document or item) being updated.
+A service that uses a NoSQL database appends the messages/events to attribute of the record (e.g. document or item) being updated. <br>
-A separate **Polling publisher** publishes the events inserted into database to a message broker.
+A separate **Polling publisher** publishes the events inserted into database to a message broker.<br>

 Instead of service publishing messages to the Outbox, we can instead implement **Transaction log tailing** to tail the database transaction log